Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.4-1.png)

-Next, we analyzed what role famsize play.
-We don't see any difference regarding grades due to family size.
+Next, we tried to determine if family size plays any part .
+We don't see any difference in grades due to family size.
 Most of the families have sizes greater than 3.

 ``` r
 famsize_gpa<- student_por %>%